 The policy deals with the structure, framework and processes for effective management of inherent credit risk.
+Credit Risk Management Policy also provide a framework for identification of stressed sectors in the economy and creating additional provision for exposures to these sectors..

-Quantitative disclosures (Amount in ₹ Fund based exposure Non-fund based exposure Total Total gross credit risk exposures (after accounting offsets in accordance with the applicable accounting regime and without taking into account the effects of credit risk mitigation techniques) 1370696.30 96723.89 1467420.19 Geographic distribution of exposures (same basis as adopted for segment reporting adopted for compliance with AS 17) Overseas 22110.79 0.00 22110.79 Domestic 1348585.51 96723.89 1445309.40
+Quantitative disclosures (Amount in ₹ Mn.)

+Fund based exposure Non-fund based exposure Total Total gross credit risk exposures (after accounting offsets in accordance with the applicable accounting regime and without taking into account the effects of credit risk mitigation techniques) 1678690 112270 1790960 Geographic distribution of exposures (same basis as adopted for segment nt reporting adopt ted for compliance w ith AS 17) Overseas 20518 0 20518 Domestic 1658172 112270 1770442

-Fund based exposures include all type of funded facilities including the unavailed limits and inter-bank exposures.
+\Fund based exposures include all type of funded facilities including the unavailed limits and inter-bank exposures.
 However, exposures to Food Credit, RIDF related exposures, deposits to SIDBI, NABARD and NHB for priority sector lending purposes are excluded.

-Non fund based exposures include guarantees, Letters of Credit and Co-Acceptances of bills/ deferred payment guarantees.
+\\Non fund based exposures include guarantees, Letters of Credit and Co-Acceptances of bills/ deferred payment guarantees.